Cutting Crew: 1986–1988: Broadcast and breakthrough

 Their debut studio album, Broadcast, was released on Virgin Records in 1986.
 The song "(I Just) Died in Your Arms" was mixed in London at Utopia Studios by Tim Palmer.
-Although Virgin Records was already a major label in the UK, their debut song, "(I Just) Died in Your Arms", provided the first US hit for Virgin as a full-fledged label.
+Although Virgin Records was already a major label in the UK, their debut song, "(I Just) Died in Your Arms", provided the first US hit for Virgin as a fully-fledged label.
 This song release quickly helped the band gain popularity.
 Virgin flew the band to New York City for initial recordings of the album, then to Australia to shoot music videos.
 The unknown band shot to No. 1 in the major US market, as well as smaller markets such as Canada and Norway, with their debut single.
-Their most popular single was a multiformat success in the US, where it also reached number four on the Hot Mainstream Rock Tracks chart, No. 24 on the Hot Adult Contemporary Tracks chart and—in an extended remix version—No. 37 on the Hot Dance/Club Play chart.
+Their most popular single was a multiformat success in the US, where it also reached No. 4 on the Hot Mainstream Rock Tracks chart, No. 24 on the Hot Adult Contemporary Tracks chart and—in an extended remix version—No. 37 on the Hot Dance/Club Play chart.
 The song peaked at No. 4 in another major market, the UK Singles Chart, as well as becoming a hit in the smaller Switzerland and South Africa markets.
 It went to No. 2 in Sweden and Ireland, and No. 9 in Austria.
 Keyboardist Tony Moore joined in 1986 and was a touring member of the band through 1988.

-The choice for follow-up single in the UK had been "I've Been in Love Before", but that song spent only three weeks in the UK Top 40, peaking at No. 31.
+The choice for a follow-up single in the UK had been "I've Been in Love Before", but that song spent only three weeks in the UK Top 40, peaking at No. 31.
 Their choice for follow-up single in the US was their third UK release, "One for the Mockingbird", but the song was a relative commercial disappointment on both sides of the Atlantic, just cracking the Top 40 of the Hot 100 at No. 38 and hitting No. 29 on the Mainstream Rock chart in the US, No. 47 in Canada and No. 52 in the UK Singles Chart.

 The band took a chance on "I've Been in Love Before" again, this time with greater success.
 The song became Cutting Crew's second US Top 10 on the Hot 100, peaking at No. 9, and was their first major hit on the US Adult Contemporary chart, where it peaked at No. 2.
 This success prompted a UK re-release, and this time it spent five weeks in the UK Singles Chart Top 40, peaking at No. 24.
 The song failed to chart throughout most of Europe, but it peaked at No. 8 in Canada.
 Despite an unflattering review by Rolling Stone magazine, Cutting Crew received a Grammy nomination as the Best New Artist of 1987.